Skip to main content

 Frequently Asked Questions

-AMERICAN EXPRESS NB has a Bank Health Score of B (79/100).
+American Express Nb has a Bank Health Score of B (79/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 11.39%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-AMERICAN EXPRESS NB has a Tier 1 capital ratio of 11.39%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.67%, and the return on assets is 4.45%.
+American Express Nb has a Tier 1 capital ratio of 11.39%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.67%, and the return on assets is 4.45%.

 Yes.
-AMERICAN EXPRESS NB is FDIC-insured (Certificate #27471).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+American Express Nb is FDIC-insured (Certificate #27471).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: